Volunteering

 Time Commitment

-Regular scheduled hours: minimum 1.5 hours a week for a minimum of 3 months
+Regular scheduled hours: minimum 1.5 hours a week (one MakerSpace session)

 Working Conditions

-Comfortable helping in noisy environments (ear protection will be provided if needed)
+Comfortable helping in noisy or a busy environment (ear protection will be provided if needed)

 Benefits